 Cleanliness: Maintain facilities in a clean and sanitary condition.

-Amenity Performance: Maintain amenities in a condition which allows for
+Amenity Performance: Maintain amenities in a condition which allows for the intended recreational use.

 Resource Protection: Protect natural resources, developed improvements, and infrastructure from deterioration, vandalism and natural processes such as erosion.